-The measurement algorithm implemented in versions 2.0 and later of KES can correctly compute power consumptions in a variety of alternating currents, including non sine signals and signals generated by dimmers.
+Note: the measurement algorithm implemented in versions 2.0 and later of KES can correctly compute power consumptions in a variety of alternating currents, including non-sine signals and signals generated by dimmers.
 This makes KES able to work with signals of any shape and to measure power consumptions with all kinds of appliances and devices in the home and industrial environments.

-Figure 1 The KES energy saver.
+Figure 1 The KES Energy Saver.